Getting Started

 Add the new widget

-And then we can add the widget to the Account page:
+And then you can add the widget to the Account page:

 1